← Back to SmarterPlaylists

 These are context-aware — they look at what's already been placed in the playlist and score candidates based on how well they fit next.
 This is what makes the MOS fundamentally different from a simple sort:

 A typical MOS configuration combines objectives from both categories.
-For example, a party playlist might use In Range to keep energy high, Maximize to prefer danceable tracks, and Minimum Separation to prevent the same artist from appearing back-to-back.
+For example, a party playlist might use In Range to keep energy high, Maximize to prefer danceable tracks, and Match Max Run to allow short runs of the same artist but force a cooldown after.
 See the full objectives reference below for details on each one.

 Weights and scoring